vwieczorek/civicforge/README.md

 - **Respectful Pluralism:** We celebrate diversity of perspective.
 Disagreement and debate are welcome – so long as it’s done with respect.
 Critique ideas, not people.
 No harassment, ad hominem attacks, or hate speech are tolerated.
 - **Mutual Grace & Resilience:** Both speaker and listener share responsibility: strive not to offend and not to take offense too quickly.
 We extend good-faith assumptions, forgive honest mistakes, and coach newcomers rather than shame them.
 - **Healthy Dialogue & Emotional Safety:** Our communication culture prioritizes curiosity, empathy, and “good faith” interpretation.
 We protect against abuse without cultivating a fragile “victim mindset.”
 Debate focuses on content, not personal digs.
 - **Positive-Sum Collaboration:** We reject zero-sum thinking.
-Our platform works so that one member’s success helps others succeed too.
+Our platform is designed so that one member’s success helps others succeed too.
 We emphasize cooperation over competition, and celebrate group achievements.
 - **Transparency and Trust:** Secrecy and ambiguity erode communities.
 We strive to be transparent about our policies, decisions, and how the platform operates.
 Governance rules are public, and moderation actions are logged and explained.
 - **Growth and Adaptability:** No system is perfect – what matters is the ability to learn and adapt.
-We aim to build robust, customizable, self-correcting mechanisms so the community can weather challenges and improve over time.
+We build robust, self-correcting mechanisms so the community can weather challenges and improve over time.

 ---